DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - ~: Toggle between two convergence presets for cutscenes and gameplay.

+- Alt ~: Switch to a lower convergence preset for some cutscenes

-- \: Switch to a very low convergence preset - use for the ATM cameras, satellites and one or two other cases where the standard convergence presets are too high.
+- Ctrl ~: Switch to an even lower convergence preset for ATM cameras, satellites and one or two other cases where the other convergence presets are too high.

 - F2: Cycle between several preset HUD depths